thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 service type is obtained through a one-to-one mapping of URI schemes to service types or support only a restricted set of URI schemes.
-Similarly, it could insist that a domain name or IP address taken as input to the reference identifier must be obtained in a secure context such as a hyperlink embedded in a web page that was delivered over an authenticated and encrypted channel.
+Similarly, it could insist that a domain name or IP address taken as input to the reference identifier must be obtained in a secure context such as a hyperlink embedded in a web page that was delivered over an authenticated and encrypted channel (see for instance {{?SECURE-CONTEXTS}} with regard to the web platform).

 Naturally, if the inputs themselves are invalid or corrupt (e.g., a user has clicked a hyperlink provided by a malicious entity in a phishing attack),